-\ Most recent sample.
+Most recent sample.
 No sample required for 2019.

+As you can see by the table, our system had no violations.
 We're proud that your drinking water meets or exceeds all Federal and State requirements.
-We have learned through our monitoring and testing that some contaminants have been detected however the EPA has determined that your water IS SAFE at these levels.
+We have learned through our monitoring and testing that some contaminates have been detected however the EPA has determined that your water IS SAFE at these levels.